skulltech/sumit-ghosh.com/_pages/about.md

 ---

-My name is Sumit Ghosh, also known as SkullTech in various corners of the interwebs.
-Also, I am an INTP, if you are familiar with MBTI.
-I like:

-- Movies
+## Profile

+- I am a cosmopolitan currently living in _New Delhi_, India.
+- I like to think of myself as an intellectual—however pretentious it may sound.
+- I like to read books, a lot.
+Especially non–fiction.
+You can find my _Goodreads_ profile [here](https://www.goodreads.com/user/show/63000435-sumit-ghosh).
-- Philosophy
+- Psychometrics —
-- Coding
+  - MBTI — INTP.
-- Exploring and learning new stuff!

-I am a Computer Science major studying at IIT Delhi, and as a part-time gig I do freelance consulting.
-Check out my resume [here](https://sumit-ghosh.com/resume-vocational).
-If you want to discuss some potential project with me, want to get to know me better, or maybe ask me out on a date, just drop me a mail at sumit@sumit-ghosh.com.
+  - Big Five — High Openness.
+Low Conscientiousness, Extraversion, Agreeableness and Neuroticism.
+- I am highly intrigued by philosophy.
+Analytic philosophy—especially metaphysics—keeps my brain cells active, whereas absurdism shelters me from the consistent existential angst.
+- I am a typical cinephile, leaning towards films with neo–noir, postmodernist, experimental or humanist themes — in general [_mindfucks_](https://en.wiktionary.org/wiki/mindfuck).

-## About My Blog
+### About My Blog

-As sir Isaac Newton said:
+As Sir Isaac Newton said —

-> I was like a boy playing on the sea-shore, and diverting myself now and then finding a smoother pebble or a prettier shell than ordinary, whilst the great ocean of truth lay all undiscovered before me.
+> I was like a boy playing ‘on’ the sea-shore, and diverting myself now and then finding a smoother pebble or a prettier shell than ordinary, whilst the great ocean of truth lay all undiscovered before me.

-While I'm on this journey of finding pebble and shell (pun intended), I try to share any interesting piece of information I come accross, here.
-I also ramble sometime on random topics I'm passionate about, so bear with me.
+While I’m on this journey of finding pebble and shell—pun intended—I try to share my thoughts and knowledge with the readers, here.
+It may come across as rambling sometimes, so bear with me.